ExcellentWish/fur-pet-store/README.md

 ## Business Model
-It is a B2C business model, with targeted customer being individuals, and focus on single transactions.
+It is a B2C business model, with the targeted customer being individuals, and focus on single transactions.
 It is aiming to target individuals who is interested in online shopping, pet lovers and looking for unique pet toys.
 Or people who want to purchase unique gifts for their family or friends pets.
 Products sourced from AliExpress and can be dropshipped to a customer.

 ## User Experience

 ### Strategy

-Using the core UX principles I first started with Strategy, thinking about the target audience for this pet store & the features they would benefit from.
+Using the core UX principles I first started with Strategy, thinking about the target audience for this pet store & the features they would benefit.

 The target audience for 'Fur Pets Store' are:
 - People who have cats and dog.